Estimating spatially varying health effects of wildland fire smoke using mobile health data: Simulation study

 \subsection{Informative non-responses}

 In this section, we generate data with informative non-responses.
-The data generating processes are the same as in Section \ref{subsec:without-non-response}, except that we further generate the vector of response indicators $\bar{R},$ where $R_{k}\sim$ Binomial\{$\pi_{k}(Y_{k},\bar{R}_{k-1})$\} with logit$\{\pi_{k}(Y_{k},\bar{R}_{k-1})\}=-1+0.5Y_{k}+0.25$cum$(\bar{R}_{k-1})$.
-If $R_{k}=1$, $(A_{k},X_{k},Y_{k})$ is observed, otherwise only $X_{k}$ is observed.
-Thus, $X_{k}$ is a non-response instrument.
+The data-generating processes are the same as in Section \ref{subsec:without-non-response}, except that $P=1$ for simplicity and a vector of response indicators $\overline{R}$ is generated, where $R_{k}\sim$ Binomial\{$\pi_{k}(Y_{k},\overline{R}_{k-1})$\} with logit$\{\pi_{k}(Y_{k},\overline{R}_{k-1})\}=-c+0.5Y_{k}+0.25$cum$(\overline{R}_{k-1})$, where $c=-1$ for (S1), (S2) and $c=-2$ for (S3).
+If $R_{k}=1$, $(A_{k},{X}_{k},Y_{k})$ is observed, otherwise only ${X}_{k}$ is observed.
+Thus, ${X}_{k}$ is a non-response instrument.
 We compare the following estimators. \begin{description} \item [{GWLPc1:}] the geographically weighted local polynomial estimator with the non-response weights setting to a constant $1$, which corresponds to the proposed estimator with a misspecified model for the non-response probability; \item [{GWLPipw:}] the proposed geographically weighted local polynomial estimator with inverse probability of non-response weighting adjustment. \end{description} For both estimators, we consider correctly specified models for the outcome mean and propensity score.
 We use the same cross-validation and wild bootstrap procedures as in Section \ref{sec:simulation}.

 Table \ref{tab:res1-missing} reports the simulation results with informative non-responses for Scenarios (S1)--(S3).
 The GWLPc1 estimator without the inverse probability of non-response weighting adjustment is biased, and its coverage rate is off the nominal level, suggesting that informative missingness would lead to biased conclusions.
 The GWLPipw estimator with proper weighting adjustment has small bias for all locations across all scenarios.